kamalendubiswas-db/oracle-profiler/README.md

 When a tuple "Version", "Multitenancy Archicture", "RAC / Single Instance" has been tested, I was done on Linux ( **No test have been done on AIX, Solaris, nor HP-UX** )

 We currently have two different tracks:
-* The legacy track.
+* **The legacy track**.
 This track concerns Oracle version 11.2 and 12.1 (There's no compatible version for 10g and below) Scripts have been tested on the following versions:

 | Oracle Version  | MultiTenant/Legacy  | RAC  |Tested   |